finnhodgkin/learn-phoenix-todo-example/README.md

 Instead of having a whole new page for adding todos, let's just add an input to the bottom of the list.
-Copy the form from `new.html.eex` to the bottom of `index.html.eex` and then delete `new.html.eex`.
+Copy the form from `new.html.eex` to the bottom of `index.html.eex` and delete `new.html.eex`.
 Wrap the form in the same if block we used above:

 ```elixir
 <%= if @conn.assigns.user do %>